griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/04_creating_images.md

 ### Replace the ImageTask

 Next, we'll replace our fake image generation task with a _real_ image generation task.
-Find the section of the code where we're creating the image task with `generate_image_task` and replace it withis `ImageGenerationTask`.
+Find the section of the code where we're creating the image task with `generate_image_task` and replace it with `ImageGenerationTask`.

 ```python
 # ...